hirosystems/clarinet/docs/how-to-guides/how-to-set-up-local-development-environment.md

 section, you can always check your Clarity syntax using the `clarinet check` command.
 This validates any smart contracts you are currently developing in the active project.

-There are two tools in Clarinet you can use to test smart contracts: the console, an interactive Clarity REPL, and the test harness, a testing framework written in Typescript.
+You can use two tools in Clarinet to test smart contracts: the console, an interactive Clarity REPL, and the test harness, a testing framework written in Typescript.
-When developing a new smart contract using local Clarity REPL, you can exercise a contract without the need to wait for block times in a live blockchain.
+When developing a new smart contract using local Clarity REPL, you can exercise a contract without waiting for block times in a live blockchain.

 ### Testing with the console

-The Clarinet console is an interactive Clarity REPL that runs in-memory.
+The Clarinet console is an interactive Clarity REPL that runs in memory.
 Any contracts configured in the current project are automatically loaded into memory.
 Additionally, wallets defined in the `settings/Devnet.toml` file are initialized with STX tokens for testing purposes.
-When the console runs, it provides a summary of the deployed contracts, their public functions, as well as wallet addresses and balances.
+When the console runs, it provides a summary of the deployed contracts, their public functions, wallet addresses, and balances.

 ```
 clarity-repl v0.11.0